tanjentjs/ts-orm/README.md

 Create your object file, see the [example](node/example.ts)

-Note: The @register line is only necessary if using the api layer
+Note: The @register and @Injectable lines are only necessary if using the api layer

 node-api
 --------